Developer-DAO/pixel-avatars/README.md

 Fortnightly Status updates can be found [here](./STATUS.md)

 ## Meetings
-The derivatives project hold fortnightly meeting on Sundays 1700 UTC.
+The derivatives project hold fortnightly meeting on wednesdays 1600 UTC.

 The first kickoff meeting was recorded on 12th September 2021 UTC 1700 and can be found here: